 Because of the leftover seawater on the sheet, the first part of the rainwater that falls on the sheet will have more salt than usual.
 You could collect that into a separate container from the rest of the water.
 You may use this water to rinse food and clean wounds, while cleaner, less-salty rainwater from subsequent batches can work for drinking.

 2. Use a Clean Plastic Container To Store Rainwater

 You can’t leave the rainwater in the sheet because it’ll have a much wider surface area if left open.
 This open area means that the water can easily get contaminated by salty seawater that blows in.
 Also, when the weather heats up, it will evaporate pretty fast.
 The storage process is where containers come in.

 Plastic containers may not always be available, and you need to store all the rainwater you can get to make the most of it.
 Cans, plastic bags, or even the inflatable bladder of a life jacket are substitutes for storing fresh water.

 3. Distill the Seawater With a Solar Still

 You can desalinate seawater using a primitive setup called a solar still.
-When heated seawater evaporates, the water alone turns to vapor, leaving the salt behind.
-The aim of the solar still is to heat seawater using the sun, trap the salt-free condensed water, and collect it into a container.
-To construct a still, you’ll need:
+When heated seawater evaporates, the water becomes vapor, leaving the salt behind.
+The solar still aims to heat seawater using the sun, trap the salt-free condensed water, and collect it into a container.
+To construct a still, you’ll need the following:

 - A large bowl or the inverted top of a plastic bottle.